hitengajjar/django_excel_transformer/README.md

   * Protected sheets (whole sheet, certain columns only)
   * FKEY fields have data validation enabled if related model is exported as well.
   * Many to many fields exported without data validation enabled.
+* Simple Data Filtering support in exporter - Filter conditions supported "or", "and" in context of "exclude" or "include".
+Filter data is converted as (django Q object)[https://docs.djangoproject.com/en/3.1/ref/models/querysets/#django.db.models.Q].
+See config/config.yml for more information and an example.
+It supports:
+  * INCLUDE, EXCLUDE tags in config.yml.
+Both are exclusive of each other (configure just either of them)
+  * "or" & "and" operators
+  * only exact match (i.e. only `=` clause supported. so no support for something like `LIKE` clause)
+* Allows user to provide nested references in config.yml e.g. ComponentDeploymentModel.version.component.name
+* Importer functionality -- Importing XLS data into DB.
+It supports
+  * dry_run (`-d` flag) provides report comparing DB data vs XLS data.
+  * db_force_update (`-f` flag) will override data in DB
+  * db_update (`-u` flag) will insert non-conflicting records
+  * Generates HTML report based on user provided level of detail flag `lod`

 # Technology
 1. Python3.6 -- should work with python v3.6 and above.
 However, its tested with python3.6